Rychu-Pawel/state-observable-class/README.md

 ## Live demo

-For a complete example of how to use this package, please refer to the provided CodeSandbox project here:
+For a practical demonstration of how to use this package, please refer to the CodeSandbox project provided here:
 [State Observable Class Example](https://codesandbox.io/p/sandbox/state-observable-class-kpkltn)

 ## Usage

-A class that can be observed by the hook need to follow a few rules:
+To be observed by the `useStateObservableClass` hook, a class must adhere to the following rules:
-* It has to extends `StateObservableClassBase` which is delivered in this package
+* It must extend `StateObservableClassBase`, which is included in this package.
-* It has to pass it's initial state to the `super()` in its constructor
+* It must pass its initial state to super() in its constructor.
-* An interface or a type describing the state is needed
+* An interface or type describing the state should be defined.
-* It has to update its state by calling `this.updateState({ changedProperty: 'value' })`.
-The method comes from the base class.
+* It should update its state by calling this.updateState({ changedProperty: 'newValue' }), a method inherited from the base class.

-An example of such a class can look as follows:
+Here is an example of how such a class might be structured:

 ```typescript
 import { StateObservableClassBase } from "state-observable-class";